Quick, in-and-out skin tag removal at our CityPlace clinic. Usually 15 minutes for multiple tags, with no scarring when it’s handled properly.

 Why patients across Toronto choose Bar Beauty

-This guide walks through the diagnosis (a real dermatologist or aesthetic medicine practitioner should always confirm the lesion is a benign skin tag and not a seborrheic keratosis, melanoma, or basal cell carcinoma before removal), the two removal modalities and when we choose one over the other, the healing timeline, the pricing for single tags versus multi-tag sessions, and the seven aftercare rules that prevent the most common complication (post-inflammatory hyperpigmentation).
-For patients in Toronto considering DIY methods, tag removal kits, dental floss strangulation, apple cider vinegar, please read the safety section before you do anything to a lesion that has not been clinically diagnosed.
+Here’s what this guide covers.
+The diagnosis first, because a real dermatologist or aesthetic medicine practitioner should always confirm the lesion is a benign skin tag, and not a seborrheic keratosis, melanoma, or basal cell carcinoma, before anyone removes it.
+Then the two removal methods and when we pick one over the other, the healing timeline, the pricing for single tags versus multi-tag sessions, and the seven aftercare rules that head off the most common complication, post-inflammatory hyperpigmentation.
+If you’re in Toronto and weighing a DIY route, tag removal kits, dental floss, apple cider vinegar, please read the safety section first.
+Don’t do anything to a lesion that hasn’t been clinically diagnosed.

-Skin tag removal physically eliminates the fibrovascular pedicle that anchors the tag to the underlying dermis.
+Skin tag removal physically takes out the fibrovascular pedicle that anchors the tag to the dermis underneath.
 Laser ablation vaporizes the tag tissue with controlled thermal energy.
-Electrocautery uses high-frequency electrical current passed through a fine probe to coagulate and remove the tag.
-Both methods seal small blood vessels during removal, minimizing bleeding.
+Electrocautery passes high-frequency current through a fine probe to coagulate and remove the tag.
+Both seal the small blood vessels as they go, so bleeding stays minimal.

 The mechanism, step by step

-After topical 23% BLT numbing for 20 minutes, the practitioner isolates the tag with fine forceps and applies the chosen modality at the base.
-The tag is removed within 5 to 15 seconds.
-The area is cleaned, antibiotic ointment applied, and the patient is given written aftercare instructions.
-Healing involves a small scab that falls off naturally in 7 to 14 days.
-The site initially appears slightly pink and fades to skin-tone over 4 to 12 weeks.
+After 20 minutes of topical 23% BLT numbing, the practitioner isolates the tag with fine forceps and applies the chosen method at the base.
+The tag comes off within 5 to 15 seconds.
+We clean the area, apply antibiotic ointment, and hand you written aftercare instructions.
+A small scab forms and falls off naturally in 7 to 14 days.
+The site looks slightly pink at first and fades to skin tone over 4 to 12 weeks.

 What it does not do